tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

   ![image of input rsp file](/../images/input-rsp-updated.png)

-## Task 2: Understand Concepts Related to Management Agent Installation on OCI Compute Instance hosts
+## Task 2: Understand concepts related to Management Agent installation on OCI Compute Instance hosts

 Before the set up of the Management Agent, it is important to understand the concepts behind the Java Management Service: